CryptoTaxTools/crypto-tax-report/README.md

 ## Example Use

-Here is an example of importing and using the library:
+Here is an example of importing and using the library.
+If you'd like more examples of using the library, please reference the [tests](https://github.com/CryptoTaxTools/crypto-tax-report/tree/master/tests).

 ```js
 import createReport from 'crypto-tax-report';